kingjosephm/vehicle_make_model_classifier/README.md

 # Vehicle make-model classifier
 Compared to object detection, interest and research in vehicle classification lags significantly.
 Several small-scale research projects can be found via Google (e.g. [example 1](https://towardsdatascience.com/car-model-classification-e1ff09573f4f), [example 2](https://medium.com/@sridatta0808/deep-learning-based-vehicle-make-model-mmr-classification-on-carconnection-dataset-9bc93997041f)) and at least [one company](http://spectrico.com/car-make-model-recognition.html) offers commercial products.
 Based in part on the former research projects, we opted to build our own vehicle make-model classifier as this enabled us to customize to our particular need.

-We use a pretrained Tensorflow Keras [ResNet50v2](https://arxiv.org/abs/1603.05027) layer, which was trained using [ImageNet](https://www.image-net.org/), a large open-source image dataset consisting of 1,000+ distinct classes.
+We use a pretrained TensorFlow Keras [ResNet50v2](https://arxiv.org/abs/1603.05027) layer, which was trained using [ImageNet](https://www.image-net.org/), a large open-source image dataset consisting of 1,000+ distinct classes.
 We remove the top output layer of ResNet50v2, substituting this with our own trainable layers (described below).
 We also conducted several experiments varying, among other things, the pretrained layer and top model architecture (described below).

 # Data